 There are a number of steps involved in Christian burials before the body is interred in consecrated ground.
 These steps are:

 Before the burial, the deceased person's body is washed.
 It is believed that one must be clean before entering the Kingdom of Heaven.
 After cleansing, the body is dressed (usually in the person's best clothing).
-The body is then placed in a casket where it is displayed on a covered stand known as a catafalque.
+Christians are accepting of embalming, so this may occur with the body prior to the funeral service.
+The body is placed in a casket where it is displayed on a covered stand known as a catafalque.
 The person's hands are crossed on top of the chest as they were when they would have received Communion.
 If desired, a prayer book or rosary may be placed in his or her hands.

 In modern North American society, these preparations are performed by the funeral director.
 In the past, the family members performed these duties, and the body was laid out at home before burial.